 How to Say “Thank You” in Korean Standard

 If you are close to somebody, and they’re close in age to you, then you can say 고마워요 (gomawoyo) to express your thanks to them using standard language.
-This phrase 고맙습니다 (gomapseumnida) comes from 고맙다 (gomapda).
-Therefore, this version of “thank you” in Korean is the same as 고맙습니다 (gomapseumnida).
-It’s still polite, but it’s conjugated differently so it’s a bit less formal.
+This phrase 고맙습니다 (gomapseumnida) comes from 고맙다 (gomapda) which means “to give thanks”.
+Therefore, this version of “thank you” in Korean is the same as 고맙습니다 (gomapseumnida). 고마워요 (gomawoyo) is still polite, but it’s conjugated differently so it’s a bit less formal.

 Since 고마워요 (gomawoyo) is a slightly less formal version of 고맙습니다 (gomapseumnida), you might be wondering if the same is possible for 감사합니다 (gamsahamnida).
 It is also possible to say 감사해요 (gamsahaeyo) at this level of politeness, but very few people say this.
 You can say this in Korean, however it sounds a bit strange.

 99% of the time you will be speaking in the polite “-요” form of Korean rather than the formal, stuffy “-입니다 (-imnida)” form of Korean.
 However, you should generally still use the polite words 감사합니다 (gamsahamnida) or 고맙습니다 (gomapseumnida) when saying “thank you” in Korean.
 The only time that you should break this rule is when you are talking to people who you are close to, such as your friends.